-The main advantage of a business line of credit is its flexibility, mainly since an interest only accrues on the amount drawn.
+The main advantage of a business line of credit is its flexibility, mainly because interest only accrues on the amount drawn.
 In addition, you can also negotiate with the lender the terms of the contract, including maximum credit, interest rates, and repayment schedule.
-The business line of credit is much more favorable to companies with a good credit rating.
+The business line of credit is much more favorable to companies with good credit ratings.

 KORONA POS: The Best POS System for Small Businesses and Retailers

 According to the SBA, there are 31.7 million small businesses in the United States.
 Small franchise businesses employ approximately 8 million people and account for 40% of all U.S. retail jobs.

 As a retail business owner, having a POS system is a must for better management of your retail store.
 If you are having trouble managing your inventory and customer transactions within your store, or if you are considering revamping your company’s business strategy, KORONA POS is the perfect solution for you.

 KORONA is a cloud-based POS system specifically designed for convenience stores, health stores, pet stores, dispensary stores, and more.
 It is also ideal for amusement parks, water parks, and quick-service food.